10 attractions within 10 minutes of the Montréal Convention Centre

 Maybe the wind in your hair is what you need after a busy day of networking.
 A superb scenic spot is Montréal’s harbour front, where you can gaze at the majestic St. Lawrence River, check out giant cruise ships or observe the many marine comings-and-goings, including sailboats, motorboats, and pedal boats.
 There’s lot of stuff on dry land too: bright bistros with terraces, boutiques, a massive Ferris wheel, and high-end spas, if you need to get the knots worked out.

-Art galleries along Saint Paul Street
+Art galleries along Rue Saint-Paul

 This is easy on the eyes in addition to being history-rich (info nugget: Saint-Paul is Montréal’s oldest street).
 Take time to step off the cobblestones into these tasteful temples to the visual arts and pamper your senses.
 You can rest your gaze on Inuit art as well as contemporary canvasses by artists from Québec, Canada, and around the world.
 All very inspiring!